mdolab/DCFoil.jl/README.md

 #### Try not to do this

 * `LinRange()` because it isn't easily differentiated.
 Do something like `collect((start:step:end))`
+NOTE: as of February 24 2024, LinRange is actually better and improves the flutter prediction accuracy.
+I wrote the custom rule with the help of the Julia slack channel
 * Mutating arrays that require the Zygote.Buffer data type.
 It is SUPER slow.

 ### DCFoil as a package